rusty000/chrome_egg/README.md

 Jine Marshof<br>
 Stuart Schrader<br>

-The following works are licensed under CC-by-4.0: https://creativecommons.org/licenses/by/4.0/
+The following works are licensed under CC-by-SA 2.0: https://creativecommons.org/licenses/by-sa/2.0/
 <br>
 <br>
 <p>it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end of the world, don't you know that? it's after the end</p>